 Through our partnership with the National Alliance for Eye and Vision Research (NAEVR), U.S.-based ARVO members can contact their Senators and Representatives.
 As of Feb.
 2023, we are asking members to contact their Congresspeople and advocate for federal funding for the National Institutes of Health (NIH) and National Eye Institute (NEI).

-As Congress begins work on Fiscal Year (FY) 2022 appropriations for the National Institutes of Health (NIH), I ask that it fund NIH at a level of $46.1 billion, an increase of $3.17 billion over FY2021.
+As Congress continues working to finalize Fiscal Year (FY) 2022 appropriations for the National Institutes of Health (NIH), I ask that it fund NIH at a level of $46.1 billion, an increase of $3.17 billion over FY2021.
 For the National Eye Institute (NEI), I request a funding level of $900 million, an increase of $64.3 million over FY2021.
 I also ask that Congress pass supplemental appropriations legislation to support COVID-19 related expenses on both pandemic- and non-pandemic research.

 The $3.17 billion NIH increase allows for: 5 percent growth above the 2.4 percent inflation in the base budget to support promising research at the Institutes and Centers, such as the NEI; ensures that funding from the Innovation Account established by the 21st Century Cures Act would supplement NIH’s base budget, as intended by Congress; and support the next generation of scientists through funding for early-stage investigators.

 Despite the FY2016-2023 funding increases totaling $220 million, NEI’s FY2023 enacted budget of $896.5 million is just 27.6 percent greater than the pre-sequester FY2012 funding of $702 million.
 Averaged over the 11 fiscal years since 2012, NEI’s 2.1 percent annual growth rate is less than the average annual biomedical inflation rate of 2.7 percent, making it difficult for NEI to maintain its purchasing power, which is less than that in FY2012.